 Some of the most impressive health benefits of bladderwrack include its ability to treat obesity, benefit the thyroid, improve the metabolism, reduce inflammation, strengthen bones, boost circulation, protect the skin, aid vision, prevent premature aging, lower risk of cancer, and strengthen heart health.

 This has been an herbal remedy and a culinary element in various cultures for centuries.
 In fact, bladderwrack was the original source of iodine, which was hugely important in treating various conditions, and is also an important part of a nutritional diet.
 You can use bladderwrack most commonly as an herbal supplement or powder, which can be consumed directly or mixed into water or facial scrubs to improve its efficacy.
-While this has been used in alternative treatments for hundreds of years, it is only becoming well known to the general public recently, so the demand for this herb is definitely rising.
+While this has been used in alternative treatments for hundreds of years, it is only becoming well-known to the general public recently, so the demand for this herb is definitely rising.
 The high levels of mucilage, beta-carotene, iodine, potassium, zeaxanthin and other organic compounds give this herb so much power!
-Now, let’s take a closer look at some of the health benefits of bladderwrack.

 Health Benefits of Bladderwrack

-Weight Loss and Obesity: One of the other effects of bladderwrack is a heightened metabolism, which makes it easier to lose weight, as your body is working right along with you.
-Bladderwrack has been praised as a weight loss tool for generations, and the western world is just starting to realized how beneficial it can be.
+One of the other effects of bladderwrack is a heightened metabolism, which makes it easier to lose weight, as your body is working right along with you.
+Bladderwrack has been praised as a weight loss tool for generations, and the western world is just starting to realize how beneficial it can be.
 When your body is working at a high level and burning off more fat, you also suppress the appetite, thereby preventing obesity and the other related health issues that come along with it.

 One of the other popular uses of bladderwrack over the years has been as an anti-inflammatory substance.
 Whether you are suffering from gout, arthritis, hemorrhoids, or skin irritation, bladderwrack can successfully neutralize the irritation, reduce swelling, and even relieve pain.
-The internal and external (topical) uses of bladderwrack are both useful approaches, and are even better in conjunction, such as for sore muscles and joints.
+The internal and external (topical) uses of bladderwrack are both useful approaches and are even better in conjunction, such as for sore muscles and joints.

 A Final Word of Warning: With great power comes potential dangers, so if you suffer from hyperthyroidism, then you may not need an extra boost of iodine.
 Also, some people are allergic to iodine, so large amounts of bladderwrack could be very dangerous.
 Finally, if you are having surgery in the near future or suffer from a bleeding disorder, you should avoid bladderwrack, as it can make blood clotting more difficult.
 Check with your medical professional before adding this herbal remedy into your health regimen.